-Antigua and Barbuda has temporarily removed the 5 day visit requirements to renew passport under citizenship by investment program due to investors unable to travel to Antigua and Barbuda due to Covid-19 travel ban.
+Antigua and Barbuda has temporarily removed the 5 day visit requirements to renew passport under citizenship by investment program due to investors who are unable to travel to Antigua and Barbuda due to Covid-19 travel ban.
 This was announced by Cabinet last week amending the 5 day requirement.

 So far, Antigua was the only CBI program in the Caribbean requiring a personal visit for 5 days.
 The current CIP regulations, atleast main investors (children are exempted) are required to physically travel to Antigua and Barbuda to renew their passport which expires after 5 years.
 Once the passport is renewed after first time, the validity is increased to 10 years.